wcjohnchen/single_cell/README.md

 <br>

 Figure 3.
-Dot plots of previously-reported breast cancer 3'UTR APA genes (Qiao <i>et al.</i>, 2024) in (A) cell types in primary breast tumor samples using scRNA-seq, and (B) MCF-7 sample using scATAC-seq.
+Dot plots of previously-reported breast cancer 3'UTR APA genes (Qiao <i>et al.</i>, 2024) in (A) cell types of primary breast tumor samples using scRNA-seq, and (B) MCF-7 sample using scATAC-seq.

 (A)